-Emmalee (pronouns: she/her/hers) is currently a freshman majoring in actuarial science.
-She joined AHA her first semester as a volunteer officer in order to be more involved on campus,and she has been co-treasurer since November 2017.
+Emmalee (pronouns: she/her/hers) is currently a sophomore majoring in actuarial science.
+She joined AHA her first semester as a volunteer officer in order to be more involved on campus,and she was co-treasurer her freshman year, and Treasurer her Sophomore year.
 She appreciates being in AHA because it’s a secular community of people that talk openly about their ideas and values.

 Jessica (pronouns: she/her/hers) is currently a freshman studying Computer Science.
 She joined AHA freshman year, started as a volunteer officer, and then became the Technology Chair.
 She enjoys spending time with friends and family, deep emotional talks, and everything space.
 Her favorite part about AHA is how she can have intellectual conversations every week on an array of topics.
 AHA has created a community for Jessica that she cherishes and values greatly.
 She hopes to be able to change lives for the better through her AHA work.

 Emily (pronouns she/her/hers) is a senior that is majoring in social welfare and sociology and is planning to get a master’s degree in social work.
 In her spare time, Emily loves to spend time with her friends, family, and cats.
 She enjoys to golf, play volleyball and kayak in the warmer months.
 She also loves to travel and see new places as much as she can.
 Her favorite part of AHA is the friendships and support system that she and members can gain from this community.